A few weeks ago, in the mood for a day trip, a friend asked if I’d like to go to Whitstable. Of course the answer was yes.

 Continuing along the seaside, it wasn’t long before we reached Old Neptune, a dog-friendly seaside pub with plenty of outdoor seating.
 We grabbed chips, pints and sat down at one of the outdoor tables, watching dogs run all around us (Whitstable is the most dog friendly place I think I’ve ever been), and children playing on the pebbled beach.

-Before heading back to the train, we popped in the Insta famous Wheelers Oyster Bar (swoon for this pink facade) for a few more oysters, and then The Black Dog for a final pint.
+Before heading back to the train, we stopped in the Insta famous Wheelers Oyster Bar (swoon for this pink facade) for a few more oysters, and then The Black Dog for a final pint.

 All in all, it was a wonderful day in Whitstable.
 We had plenty of time to see the best of the city’s charm, and left feeling relaxed- ready for the week ahead.